jhucsf/spring2020/assign/assign02.md

 ### Writing assembly code

 The purpose of this assignment is for you to learn how to write assembly code by hand.
-So, using the compiler to compile C to assembly code, and then pretending you wrote the assembly code, is *not* a legitimate way to complete this assignment.
+So, using the compiler to compile C to assembly code, and then pretending you wrote the assembly code, is *not* a legitimate way to complete this step.

 You may inspect compiler-generated assembly code as a learning tool, but you should do so sparingly, and you should *never* directly copy any compiler-generated code into your assembly source files.